omarzl/RTSPPlayerOSX/README.md

 This project is based on the RTSP Player for iOS from: https://github.com/durfu/DFURTSPPlayer

-It was modified son it can work with Cocoa/OSX
+It was modified so it works with Cocoa/OSX

 Steps: